swamper/express-build/client/README.md

 Run 'gulp' or 'gulp build'.
 Running 'gulp' cleans out .tmp and /public before building.
 Running 'gulp build' just overwrites.

-Run gulp serve and it will open a browser window on 'http://localhost:3000/'.
+Run 'gulp serve' and it will open a browser window on 'http://localhost:3000/'.

 Changes to anything in the /app folder reload the browser when running 'gulp serve'.
+It will not rebuild on changes unless you are running 'gulp serve'.

+To change Bootswatch themes change the '/app/styles/main.less' entry.
+The '/app/styles/theme' directory is a place to add custom .less files to be linked into 'main.less' for custom elements.

 ## Testing

-Not wired up yet.
+Karma on phantomjs, mocha, chai, and jasmine set up for future use.
+Not anything really to test here currently.
+Intention was just to add the backend for it.
+Uh huh...
+I'll cross testing when I have to and not a moment sooner.

 ## Motivation